 “Analytics spam was one of the hot analytics topics in 2015 (peaking during the summer of 2015).
 It seems the topic regained some popularity during November and it appears that the traffic spam problem is not over just yet.”

 Unfortunately, the “peak of 2015” came and went.
-And the problem of Google Analytics spam and data corruption continued, and in fact worsened at times.
+And the problem of spam and data corruption continued, and in fact worsened at times.
 This was highlighted again by the entrance of analytics language spam in November 2016.

-The Challenge of Google Analytics Spam and Data Accuracy
+Challenges of Analytics Spam and Data Accuracy

 There are several challenges in addressing the Google Analytics spam problem.
 For the technical novice the challenge includes understanding terms like .htaccess file, robots.txt file, regex expressions, Google Analytics filters, Google Analytics segments, referral spam, ghost spam, and Google Analytics language spam.